janetub/viscan-script/VsicanScript_ProgramFunctions.md

 The acknowledgement receipt is generated and printed.

 ---
-## [<](https://github.com/janetub/VSU-Library-Queueing-System/blob/main/VsicanScript.md) Update the payment status in the database
+## 11. Update the Payment Status in the Database

 ### Update Payment Status
 This is used to mark an order as paid and generate a binding order receipt.